MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-go.md

 To run a sample of Go code on Azure Stack, follow these steps:

 1. Install Azure SDK for Go and its dependencies.
 For instructions, see the previous section, [Install Azure SDK for Go](#install-azure-sdk-for-go).
-2. Get the metadata information from the Resource Manager endpoint.
-The endpoint returns a JSON file with the information required to run your Go code.
+2. Get the metadata info from the Resource Manager endpoint.
+The endpoint returns a JSON file with the info required to run your Go code.

    > [!NOTE]
    > The **ResourceManagerUrl** in the Azure Stack Development Kit (ASDK) is: `https://management.local.azurestack.external/`